 The Buffalo Chip Saloon is an enormous bar, restaurants, and, yes, live bull riding arena in Cave Creek.
 There are multiple bands playing on multiple stages, bartenders swinging from the ceiling, a mechanical bull, fire pits, and totally random people signing waivers and hopping on bulls.
 And if this ain’t the definition of YOLO, I dunno what is.

-Being from Tennessee, I’m no stranger to barn parties; but this was my first amateur night at a bull riding bar and I have to say I’m a huge fan.
+Being from Tennessee, I’m no stranger to barn parties; but this was my first amateur night at a bull riding bar.
 Did I ride the bull?
-No. But did I want to?
-You better bull-ieve it!
-But ya girl was wearing a dress and sometimes I’m a lady.
-I did, however, get to pet ol’ Bullfrog the bull.
+No. But I did get to pet Bullfrog the bull though.

 4 days in Scottsdale: Day 4